Science Kits: K-5 Grade

 North Carolina State Standards

-5.P.1 Understand force, motion and the relationship between them.
+PS.5.2 Understand force, motion, and the relationship between them.

-• 5.P.1.1 Explain how factors such as gravity, friction, and change in mass affect the motion of objects.
+• PS.5.2.1 Carry out investigations to explain how factors such as gravity, friction, and change in mass affect the motion of objects.